RusherDevelopment/rusherhack-plugins/README.md

 - [RusherGUI](https://github.com/xyzbtw/rusherGUI): An example plugin showcasing a custom GUI integration with RusherHacks.
 - [RusherHacks API Javadocs](https://rusherhack.org/api-javadocs/): The official API documentation for RusherHacks, providing detailed information on available classes, methods, and usage.

 ## Contribute

 If you have a RusherHacks plugin you'd like to add to this list, please submit a pull request with the plugin details!
+For more detailed instructions on how to contribute, please see our [Contributing Guide](./CONTRIBUTING.md).